I Am A Mother Of An ADHD Child

 Sit And Wait

-My son is extremely hyperactive and that’s because of his ADHD, which is considered a mental illness.
+My son is extremely hyperactive because of his ADHD, which is considered a mental illness.
 I know that now.
-And one way to control a child with excess energy is “The Chair” wherein they have to sit and wait for a few minutes in the clinics.
+And one way to control a child with excess energy is “The Chair,” wherein they have to sit and wait for a few minutes in the clinics.
 The occupational therapist told me to teach my child to “sit and wait” for 5 minutes at home – doing nothing, but just IT.
 It was to be included as one of his everyday activities.

 Hand

-“The Hand” rule means not to touch things especially if it’s not yours.
+“The Hand” rule means not to touch things, especially if it’s not yours.
 In the occupational therapy setting, kids with ADHD don’t understand the concept of boundaries and would grab anything that has their interest.
-They won’t even ask permission to borrow a certain thing and that behavior needs to be curbed.
+They won’t even ask permission to borrow a certain thing, and that behavior needs to be curbed.
 This is part of their mental illness.

 Eyes